Wintellect/MSLearn/Introduction to Git/includes/02-install-and-configure.md

 	file:C:/Users/scottgu/.gitconfig      core.safecrlf=true
 	```

-In the next unit, you learn how to set up a project so you can use Git to track changes.
+In the next lesson, you learn how to set up a project so you can use Git to track changes.